miao1007/Openwrt-NetKeeper/README.md

 ##Development
 This is for advanced development only.
-You can use Coding.net's WorkSpace to compile the binary

 ###1.
 Compile from source code

 As a prerequisite you should setup a 64-bit Ubuntu(recommend [14.04](http://releases.ubuntu.com/14.04/)) with its dependencies.
+Or you can use [Coding.net's WorkSpace](https://ide.coding.net/) to compile the binary

 ####1.1.
 Get the source code on your machine